 Note also that the results of these three large studies fall mostly within the 1-2% rate that was found in the largest pre-2004 data.

 In fact, if only the most statistically powerful studies are considered from both time periods, the results show a uterine rupture risk largely between 1-2%.
 Plus size birth may raise risk slightly.

 Summary of the Largest VBAMC Studies

 Your best choice going forward is to get your operative report from the hospital and doctors office that performed your cesarean and go through all of that information with several VBAC supportive providers in your area,

 Get their opinion, ask the right questions, and determine a plan moving forward that you are comfortable with and with a provider who is supportive of your desires.

-Be sure to visit our podcast and listen to episode’s 13 and 29 about women who went through some remarkable cesarean births and went on to achieve their VBA4C.
+Be sure to visit our podcast and listen to episodes 13 and 57 to hear the stories of women who went through some remarkable cesarean births and went on to achieve their VBA4C.

 The summary of studies and referenced sources for this blog can be found here.

 Nervous about your upcoming VBAC?
 Not sure what to expect?